miekg/dnsfs/README.md

 A DNS filesystem.
 Browse the DNS using the tools you know!

 Because the DNS is a not database, dnsfs can't just display directories full of content.
-For things to be queried you have to access them, either by changing into directories or listing files' contents.
+To help a little bit it will query some set of qtypes to see if they exist.
+No subdomain (directories) will be listed by default.
+The types queried by default are: SOA, NS, MX, DNSKEY, TXT, A and AAAA.

+For subdomains and other types to exist they have to be queried, to see if they are defined in the DNS.

 ## Structure